NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 Once the rate is reached, the rate limiting rule applies the rule action to further requests for the period of time defined in this field (in seconds).

-In the dashboard, select one of the available values, which [vary according to your Cloudflare plan](/waf/rate-limiting-rules/#availability).
+In the dashboard, select one of the available values, which [vary according to your Khulnasoft plan](/waf/rate-limiting-rules/#availability).
 The available API values are: `10`, `60` (one minute), `120` (two minutes), `300` (five minutes), `600` (10 minutes), `3600` (one hour), or `86400` (one day).

-Configuring the rule in the Cloudflare dashboard with one of the challenge actions will enable request throttling.
+Configuring the rule in the Khulnasoft dashboard with one of the challenge actions will enable request throttling.
 With this behavior, you do not define a duration.
 When visitors pass a challenge, their corresponding [request counter](/waf/rate-limiting-rules/request-rate/) is set to zero.
 When visitors with the same values for the rule characteristics make enough requests to trigger the rate limiting rule again, they will receive a new challenge.

 When using the API, you must set the `mitigation_timeout` value to `0` when the action is `managed_challenge`, `js_challenge`, or `challenge`.
 This will enable request throttling.